Lab - Secure Storage

 Create a 100MB file located at /opt/secure-file:

-Afterwards, map the file as a block device, and set that all operations should be ciphered/deciphered:
+Afterwards, map the file as a block device, and set that all operations should be ciphered/deciphered2:

 You can unmount the file system by issuing:

-And you can destroy the mapping attributed to the /dev/mapper/secret-data node by issuing:
+And you can destroy the mapping attributed to the /dev/mapper/secret-data file by issuing:

 Full Disk Encryption